justin2004/weblog/DRAFTS/scraping_with_sparql/README.md

 Why would you want to use SPARQL to scrape a webpage?

-Of course you can scrape webpages (that render content with javascript) with general purpose languages using libraries like [Puppeteer](https://github.com/puppeteer/puppeteer/) or [Playwright](https://github.com/microsoft/playwright-java) (which is what SPARQL Anything uses under the hood.
+Of course you can scrape webpages (that render content with javascript) with general purpose languages using libraries like [Puppeteer](https://github.com/puppeteer/puppeteer/) or [Playwright](https://github.com/microsoft/playwright-java) (which is what SPARQL Anything uses under the hood).

 What I like about this approach is that SPARQL is the only language that everyone on my team knows very well.
 We already implement non-RDF to RDF transformations using SPARQL constructs and deliver answers to questions using SPARQL.